Sub-IoT/Sub-IoT-Stack/stack/doxygen/gettingstarted.md

 A quick run-down of what happens:
 * We point cmake to the open source stack implementation: `../dash7-ap-open-source-stack/stack/` in this case
 * We are using the default gcc-arm-embedded toolchain, which is in our path.
 If you prefer not to add the toolchain directory to the PATH you have to specify the path by passing this to cmake as in this example: `-DTOOLCHAIN_DIR=../gcc-arm-none-eabi-4_9-2015q3/`.
 If you would want to use another toolchain you have to pass the `-DCMAKE_TOOLCHAIN_FILE=...` option to point to the cmake configuration for the cross compiler.
 * Based on the toolchain a number of supported platform options are available.
 By default the `EZR32LG_WSTK6200A` platform is selected.
-If you want another platform you can specify this using `-DPLATFORM=<platform-name>`
+If you want another platform you can specify this using `-DPLATFORM=<platform-name>`.
+Each subdirectory beneath `stack/framework/hal/platforms` contains a different platform, and the platform name to use is equal to the name of the subdirectory.
 * A platform is a combination of one or more chips (MCU or RF) and the wiring between them.
 Based on the platform a number of chips will be added to the build, in this example the `ezr32lg` MCU and the `si4460` RF chip.
 * Applications can be added by setting -DAPP_<name>=y.
 The name of the application is the name of a subdirectory of stack/apps, but uppercased.
 In this example we enabled the sensor and gateway application.